 - Children from low-income backgrounds tend to have less access to healthcare and worse health outcomes than their wealthier peers.
 This can result in chronic absenteeism and a higher likeihood of repeating a grade.

 - Further, a UCLA study of educational opportunities in California high schools noted, “teachers reported that 3-4 times more students in High Poverty Schools than in Low Poverty Schools experience a variety of economic and social stressors that impact earning time, such as unstable housing, hunger, and lack of access to medical or dental care.
 On any given day, there is a 39% chance that these stressors affect learning time in a High Poverty School classroom compared to a 13% chance in a Low Poverty School classroom.”

 How does poverty affect school funding?

 While low-wealth counties receive supplemental school funding, it is woefully inadequate in meeting the challenges of poverty’s impact on learning.
 The complex funding formula for North Carolina’s public schools demonstrates the disparity in county revenue across the state.
 While some counties, like Wake and Mecklenburg exceed the state’s average wealth, other counties, like Edgecombe and Bertie, fall far below.

-In the most recent North Carolina Budget Adjustments, Section 38.8 authorizes cities in North Carolina to use local property taxes to fund any public school located within their localities.
+In the 2018 North Carolina Budget Adjustments, Section 38.8 authorizes cities in North Carolina to use local property taxes to fund any public school located within their localities.
 This could include charters, lab schools, and any other publicly funded entity.
 It appears to address a deficiency in HB 514, a bill that allowed for the creation of charters in the suburbs of Charlotte.
 HB514 will drastically alter the way schools could be funded.
 It could further the divide between have and have not schools by allowing cities to supplement funds for certain schools.
 High poverty areas will not be able to provide supplements.

 What does child poverty look like in North Carolina?